 The sad thing is, having had 11 years of formal Islamic education, I was never once taught that Islam comes from the inside out, not the outside in.
 How you conduct yourself should be a personification of your belief and what you carry in your heart.
 The first step is internal – the cornerstone of Islam is to surrender to the will of Allah.
 Islam is born in the heart and personified through action and manner.

-Unfortunately, most Islamic education today emphasizes the external aspects only - rules and rituals, the permitted and the prohibited.
+Unfortunately, most Islamic education today emphasizes the academic aspects only - rules and rituals, the permitted and the prohibited.
 There are extensive discussions and arguments over small ritualistic details, but so little on establishing the understanding of what Islam truly is.
 I was taught how to pray but not why we pray, how to fast, not why we fast.
 I was taught how to recite the Qur'an, but not what the Qur'an says.
 There was no proper education on how to be thoughtful, generous or kind – I took these as universal values but never realized that these can also be derived from Islamic knowledge.
 Hence, the outward acts have been memorized to perfection, but the essence itself remained superficial.
 I believe that many of us suffer from the same lack of substantial Islamic understanding – a sad legacy of many postcolonial countries.

 As a result, the concept of piety is often misunderstood, as emphasis is placed on outward appearances and the frequency of worship.
 Now I know that one who prays five times a day in a mosque but is abusive to his wife cannot be considered a pious man.
 Neither can a fasting woman in a hijab who continually slanders and backbites be considered a pious woman.
 Piety takes the whole package into account.
 But in the society I grew up in, appearances overwrote behaviour.